Hawk's Well Theatre: History

 When the theatre opened on 12 January 1982, it was the first purpose-built theatre in 'rural Ireland'.
-The then president of Ireland, Patrick Hillery attended the opening.
-It was named after W.B.
-Yeats play At the Hawk's Well, and was a result of an initiative of the Arts Council and Bord Fáilte.
+The then president of Ireland, Patrick Hillery, attended the opening.
+It was named after W. B. Yeats play At the Hawk's Well, and was a result of an initiative of the Arts Council and Bord Fáilte.

 In 2002, it was the subject of an RTÉ television documentary on the "Townlands" series.

 In a 2019 article in The Irish World, the theatre was described as "binding people together, bridging perceived boundaries and manifesting the spirit of enterprise which are intended to build a bright future for the local economy".

 As it approached its 40 year anniversary, the 340 seats in the theatre were scheduled to be replaced in August 2020.

-Alumni
+Programmes

+Since 1966, the theatre has hosted the Yeats Summer School, named after the Irish poet and dramatist W. B. Yeats, who is associated with the region.
+The Sligo Fun Company is based at the theatre and organises theatrical productions and programmes for school-aged children.

+Notable people

 By 1993, the Hawk's Well theatre had developed some of Ireland's "premier actors".
-Other performers, who have attained notability, include Shane Filan, Kian Egan and Mark Feehily, whose performances in a production of the musical Grease led to an interim group IOU which played four nights at theatre before Louis Walsh was contacted and determined to form Westlife.
+Other performers, associated with the theatre, include Westlife members and Sligo natives Shane Filan, Kian Egan and Mark Feehily.
+The performers had featured in the Sligo Fun Company's production of Grease while in secondary school.
+They then formed a six-member boyband with three other friends and played four nights at the theatre before Filan's mother contacted Louis Walsh, eventually leading to the formation of Westlife.